- Productivity Rant

-The major goal is to explain how Fibery is different and what strengths and weaknesses it has.
+The major goal is to explain how Fibery is different and its strengths and weaknesses.
 ClickUp is an insanely feature-rich product.
-However, it’s quite complicated.
-Let’s dig something interesting together.
+However, it’s quite complicated and has poor performance.
+Let’s dig into something interesting together.

 Unfortunately, this promise has no links to check, no research to verify.
 And my experience with productivity is very different.
 I know that productivity is extremely hard to measure.
 What is knowledge worker productivity?
 Time spent changing states of tasks?
 Time spent on time tracking?
 Time spent on creating new tasks?
 Nope.

 Real knowledge worker productivity is quality and quantity of insights.

 You can’t measure a programmer’s productivity using lines of code.
 You can’t measure lawyer productivity by the number of won cases.
 You can’t measure product manager productivity by a number of feature specifications.
 A programmer can spend a day figuring out a complex problem and fixing it with 8 lines of code.
 A lawyer can spend weeks on a complex case, digging into history and precedents, and then wrap it up in hours, enlightened by a sudden aha moment.
 A product manager can throw out 80% of features and find a genius solution that makes the product fly.
 All these cases are powered by insights, not mechanical productivity.

 Check Augmenting Organizational Intelligence article to get more details about this intriguing topic.

 Let’s be honest.
 ClickUp and almost all modern, similar tools (including Fibery, so far) pay little attention to insights generation and discovery.
 I think this “Save one day every week” is a false promise and moves our industry in the wrong direction.
 [The rant is over]